Roderick-Jonsson/kubeadm-on-aws/README.md

 **Q:** Why not go directly to a bare metal setup on AWS?

 **A:** Kuebadm has already much covered for you regarding the installation process of the components and abstracts this further in an administration friendly way.
-It strikes a good midle point between comprehensive Kubernetes distributions and the bare metals setup.
+It strikes a good balance between comprehensive Kubernetes distributions and the bare metals setup.
 Nothing is perfect ;)

 ## Manual